spaniel01/Py_Seaborn_Spain_AC_elec_analysis/readme.md

 # Data analysis of Spanish Autonomous Community election data

-This project used data collected from various sources to provide an analysis of Spain's Autonomous Community (regional) election results.
-Analysis is primarily graphics based, using Python's Seaborn, and the html generated via Jupyter Lab.
+As part of this project, data was collected from various sources, cleaned and an analysis of Spain's Autonomous Community (regional) election results conducted.
+The analysis is primarily graphics based, using Python's Seaborn, and rendered via Jupyter Lab.

 The files in this repository include:
+- The .py file, in which the *data cleaning* took place (at the beginning).
+This involved checking (and filling in) missing values, converting vars to the correct type, renaming values, checking value ranges, checking unique values, checking outliers etc.
-- The .ipynb notebook file, showing the code written in order to generate the analysis
+- The .ipynb notebook file, which mostly contains the code with which data was manipulated and graphs generated, and which is also contained in the .py file.
-- Other files, needed to host the project's website etc.